tomplex/nhlstats/README.md

 This will add a new command to your system, `nhl`.

 #### Usage - library
+Let's say you want to write a script which you'll run once a day, which will find all games played on the given day and download all play-by-play data for each game into a CSV file, labelled with the game's ID.

 ```python
 from nhlstats import list_games, list_plays, list_plays_raw